How To Apply

 • Transport

-Travel for all students (residential and non-residential) from Potters Bar to Cadogan Hall, London on Sunday 3 November 2024 is included in the course fee.
+Travel for all students (residential and non-residential) from Woldingham School to Milton Court, London on Sunday 1 November 2026 is included in the course fee.

 Seatbelts, where fitted in any vehicle, must be worn as a condition of travel.